 Internships provide you with valuable hands-on experience in the communication field that complements your coursework, and expands career opportunities.
 Completing one or more internships while in college also makes you a highly desirable employment applicant.
 Both credit and non-credit internships help you to build an impressive resume.

 Comn 395 (Internship in Communication) is the standard course name used for internships for all qualified Communication majors.
-In order to qualify for internship credit at Geneseo, the following requirements must be met:
+In order to qualify for internship credit at Geneseo, the following requirements must be met (please see the internship director if you have any questions about the requirements):

 - 2.75 overall GPA with a 3.0 in the major